-We will be running two Duke of Edinburgh’s Award Gold Qualifying Expeditions to the Isle of Arran in 2018.
-You can choose from:
+We will be running one Duke of Edinburgh’s Award Gold Qualifying Expeditions to the Isle of Arran in 2018:

 This webpage provides an outline of the expedition week, what’s involved and what’s included.
 More detailed information on the expedition will be set out in our ‘Participant’s Pack’ to participants.
 To book on to the expedition click here.